vuittont60/shardeum-docs/docs/smart-contracts/tokens/erc-20.md

 ![mint_your_own_crypto_3](/img/mint_your_own_crypto/mint_your_own_crypto_3.jpg)

-You have now successfully deployed ERC-20 Token on Shardeum Liberty!
+You have now successfully deployed ERC-20 Token on Shardeum Sphinx!

 After deploying, click the ‘Copy Address’ button to copy the contract address.